Ewan-D/beginnersBase11ty/README.md

 tailwind docs,
 css tricks
-and an idea about combining web accessibility standards and brutalist design with an ssg I can eventualy fire .org files at.
+and an idea about combining web accessibility standards and brutalist design with an ssg I can eventually fire .org files at.